brunscii/astro-blog-site/src/content/blog/APlusTerms/Networking/DHCP/DHCP.md

 ## How to configure DHCP

-You want to take into account for your IP range and lease time when configuring a DHCP server.
+Most of the time the default settings should work fine for your DHCP server; however, there may be a time in which you need to change the settings to suit your needs.
+You want to take into account for your IP range and lease time when configuring a DHCP server in order to accomadate all of the devices and traffic necessary.

 ### Example

+#### Coffee Shop

 Let's say that you are configuring a router for a local coffee shop.
 Observing the shop we notice that there is never more that 20 devices connected simultaneously.
 While an IP range of 192.168.1.1-20 might cover the current need, what happens when more devices try to connect.
 There are no more IP addresses to use.
 These addresses are held to a MAC address for a given lease time.
 To give ourselves some leeway, let's just set the range to from 192.168.1.1-127.